Hjaltesorgenfrei/Vulkanologi/README.md

 ## Building

-To build on Windows download Vulkan SDK from <https://vulkan.lunarg.com/sdk/home#windows>
+To build on Windows install the Vulkan SDK from <https://vulkan.lunarg.com/sdk/home#windows> and set the enviroment variable `VULKAN_HOME` to the install location.

 On arch install `sudo pacman -S vulkan-devel`